-The Commission notes the Court's observation and observes that the evaluation report included separate positive aspects.
+77. The Commission notes the Court's observation and observes that the evaluation report included separate positive aspects.

-The conclusions of the evaluation were discussed extensively with UNDP on several occasions during the regular project interactions, and more specifically in a meeting organised on 10 October 2011.
+The conclusions of the evaluation were discussed extensively with UNDP on several occasions during the regular project interactions, and more specifically in a meeting organized on 10 October 2011.
 The report was also coordinated with all the partner agencies for their comments.

-The EU-UN JMDI was launched as a first comprehensive migration programme which focused on improving the development impact of migration in partner countries.
+80. The EU-UN Joint Migration and Development Initiative (JMDI) was launched as a first comprehensive migration programme which focused on improving the development impact of migration in partner countries.

-As a first pilot project in this area, it is considered as an important EU contribution to the migration and development agenda, following the inclusion of this dimension in the GAMM.
+As a first pilot project in this area, it is considered as in important EU contribution to the migration and development agenda, following the inclusion of this dimension in the Global Approach to Migration and Mobility.

-The findings and lessons learned from this programme have been taken into account in its follow-up programme, which by contrast is more targeted at specific priority countries.
+The findings and lessons learned from this programme have been taken into account in its follow-up programme, which by contrast is more targeted to specific priority countries.

-The EU support in the migration area in Georgia has a broad range of beneficiaries and types of support at different governance levels.
-The added value of the JMDI scheme was to involve actors at a local level.
-This type of support can only reach a relatively small number of final beneficiaries.
+81. The EU support in the migration area in Georgia has a broad range of beneficiaries and types of support at different governance levels.
+The added value of the JMDI scheme was to involve actors at a local level - this type of support can only reach a relatively small number of final beneficiaries.
 However, lessons learnt from such interventions can still be replicable elsewhere.

-In the case of Algeria, although the impact was very limited, the programme allowed to put migration issues on the agenda and to set up a permanent interministerial structure led by the Ministry of Foreign Affairs.
+In the case of Algeria, although the impact was very limited, the programme allowed to put migration issues on the agenda and to set up a permanent inter-ministerial structure led by the Ministry of Foreign Affairs.